JohnnySlagle/qlImageSize/README.md

+# Homebrew did not accept my pull request, they think this is under 20 stars and not a good plugin used by many people.I will not pull a request any more!
+If you neeed this, please use Manually install.

 # qlImageSize

 This is a **QuickLook** plugin for OS X *10.11+* to display the dimensions of an image and its file size in the title bar.